rupnkrdas/tracker_arc/README.md

 ## Feedback

-If you have any feedback, please reach out to us at rupnkr1512.das0007@gmail.com
+If you have any feedback, please reach out to me at rupnkr1512.das0007@gmail.com